 ***Twin Falls: Mile Marker #2.
 This stop has not two but three waterfalls.
-The best waterfall is situated about a 10 minute walk from the top.
+The best waterfall is a 20 minute walk.
 There are signs posted warning tourists that it is a difficult hike.
 Anyone reasonably fit should have no problem.
 If you have time bring swim suits to take a dip.

 Kaumahina Wayside Lookout: Before Mile Marker #17.

 Wailua Lookout: Mile Marker #19.
 Lookout with scenic coast views.

 Upper Waikani Falls: After Mile Marker #19.
 There is no parking for this waterfall so it is best to drive by slowly and look at it from the car.

 West Wailua Iki Waterfalls: Mile Marker #22.
 Another drive by waterfall with parking past the bridge on the right.